goropikari/QuTiP.jl/README.md

 ```

 # Renamed functions
-In order to avoid name conflict, some functions are rennamed.
+In order to avoid name conflict, some functions are renamed.
 original name --> renamed
 - position --> qposition
 - identity --> qidentity